 SSL installation via cPanel is a pretty simple process, even if you have no special technical skills.

-!Note: If this option is not available for you, this might mean that you do not have necessary rights for SSL installation and you need to contact your webhost provider for assistance.
+Note: if this option is not available, it might mean that you don’t have the necessary admin rights for SSL installation.
+Contact your web host provider for assistance.

 - Click on Autofill by Certificate to fetch the related Private Key.
-This should be stored on the same server where the CSR code was generated.If the CSR code and Private key were generated not on the server you are using for SSL certificate installation, you can export Private key from the server it was created on and paste it manually during SSL certificate installation into the ‘Private Key: (KEY)’ box.
+This should be stored on the same server where the CSR code was generated.If the CSR code and Private Key were not generated not on the same server you’re using for SSL Certificate installation, you can export the Private Key from the server it was created on.
+Paste it manually during SSL Certificate installation into the Private Key: (KEY) box.

-6) Press the ‘Install Certificate’ button.
+- Press the Install Certificate button.